 Currently, there are nearly 80,000 licensed dealers in the United States.
 This map shows the number of dealers per 10,000 residents of each state:

 Where are guns sold?

-Big box retailers like Walmart and Dick’s Sporting Goods may seem like the obvious answer.
-And while standalone gun stores and larger retailers do in fact sell their fair share of firearms, they make up a small portion of total retail sales.
+Big box retailers like Walmart and Dick’s Sporting Goods may seem the obvious answer.
+And while standalone gun stores and larger retailers do sell their fair share of firearms, they make up a small portion of total retail sales.